Adam4lexander/Spoke/Docs/Topics/Teardown.md

 # Teardown

-Unity has a frustrating quirk when unloading a scene: it calls `OnDisable()` and `OnDestroy()` on all behaviours — but in a **nondeterministic order**
+Unity has a frustrating quirk when unloading a scene: it calls `OnDisable()` and `OnDestroy()` on all behaviours in a **nondeterministic order**.

-This means one component may try to access another that’s already been destroyed, resulting in hard-to-track exceptions.
-To avoid it, you’d need to defensively guard almost every line of teardown logic.
+This means one component may try to access another that's already been destroyed, resulting in hard-to-track exceptions.
+To avoid it, you'd need to defensively guard almost every line of teardown logic.

-Spoke provides a clean solution: `SpokeTeardown` — a small utility built into `SpokeBehaviour` that lets you **tear down scenes safely and deterministically**, without risk of Unity's destruction-order bugs.
+Spoke provides a clean solution: `UnitySignals`.
+This utility exposes reactive signals for Unity lifecycle events. `SpokeBehaviour` subscribes to these signals, letting you **tear down scenes safely and deterministically**, without risk of Unity's destruction-order bugs.

 ---